With Jira Service Desk 2.4 Atlassian introduced the new Automation Module. Quoting Atlassian's Automating your service desk announcement:

 - Select Options to set the "Run as" user, or the user who will appear to perform the rule's action on the service desk ticket.

-How do Canned Responses for JIRA help to automate responses in JIRA Service Desk?
+How do Canned Responses Pro for Jira help to automate responses in Jira Service Desk?

 Thanks to the recently implemented integration with the Service Desk Automation API, this can now be done via the "Add canned response" action triggered by the new automation rules.
 Let's use the "notifying your customers about when to expect your team's response" as an example scenario to go through seting up a new canned response.